Updated Nov. 2018

-“Patients often come to us frustrated and typically have exhausted all other options,” Kruisselbrink says.
+“Patients are often frustrated having had multiple tests in the past that did not reveal an answer," Kruisselbrink says.
 “We then take a unique approach to solving the mystery of their illnesses by looking broadly across the genetic code at all known genes that can cause genetic conditions.
 This approach is called whole exome sequencing.”

 Interpreting complex genetic information can be challenging and time consuming.
-Fortunately for Kruisselbrink, she doesn’t have to do this alone.
+Fortunately, genetic counselors are part of a team and don't have to do this alone.
 Once results are back from the laboratory, they are reviewed by the Genomic Odyssey Board, an interdisciplinary group of experts who take a broad approach to probe deeper into the patient’s condition and family history in search of an answer.
 The group brings together medical and research experts from many specialty areas of Mayo Clinic to fully review and discuss laboratory results.
 The answer is found in about one out of every three cases when using whole exome sequencing.

 “The best-case scenario is that we find out what’s wrong and then can recommend treatment for that disease or condition,” Kruisselbrink says.
 “If there is no known treatment, even finding an answer can be a relief.”

 The need for genetic counselors like Kruisselbrink grows exponentially as precision medicine — shaping care to a patient’s unique traits — becomes more integrated into medical practice.
 The role is extremely important to helping patients navigate challenging medical decisions.
 Through these conversations, she helps patients understand their complex genetic information and make informed decisions that best meet their personal needs and values.